MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 /**
  * This function handles requests from teamsfx client.
  * The HTTP request should contain an SSO token queried from Teams in the header.
- * Before trigger this function, teamsfx binding would process the SSO token and generate teamsfx configuration.
+ * Before triggering this function, teamsfx binding would process the SSO token and generate teamsfx configuration.
  *
  * You should initializes the teamsfx SDK with the configuration and calls these APIs.
  *